insight-platform/Savant/docs/adapters.md

     ghcr.io/insight-platform/savant-adapters-gstreamer:0.2.0
 ```

-The same adapter can be run using a script
+The same adapter can be run using a script:

 ```bash
     ./scripts/run_source.py rtsp --source-id=test rtsp://192.168.1.1
 ```

-### Usb-cam source adapter
+### Usb-cam Source Adapter

-Usb-cam source adapter captures video from a v4l2 device specified in `DEVICE` parameter.
+The usb-cam source adapter captures video from a v4l2 device specified in `DEVICE` parameter.

-Adapter parameters are set trough environment variables:
+The adapter parameters are set through environment variables:
-- `DEVICE` - USB camera device.
-Default value is /dev/video0.
+- `DEVICE` - USB camera device; default value is `/dev/video0`;
 - `FRAMERATE` - Desired framerate for the video stream formed from the captured video.
 Note that if input video framerate is not in accordance with `FRAMERATE` parameter value, results may be unexpected.
 - `SOURCE_ID` - Unique identifier for the source adapter.
 This option is required.
 - `OUT_ENDPOINT` - Adapter output (should be equal to module input) ZeroMQ socket endpoint.
 Default is ipc:///tmp/zmq-sockets/input-video.ipc.